qrxnz/qrxnz/README.md

 <!-- icon set https://icons8.com/icon/set/logos/pulsar-color -->
 </p>

 I am a cybersecurity researcher, interested in web and hardware.
 I enjoy developing FOSS projects and treat it as a fun activity.
-In my free time, I mainly practice aggressive inline skating and read books.
+In my free time, I mainly practice aggressive inline skating and read books...

 ### 📦 Mirror
 You can also find my repositories on [Codeberg](https://codeberg.org/qrxnz)